 In regards to the theme, a reader can interpret the poem as speaking on the importance of experience and determination.
 As stated above, the speaker is a woman who is addressing her son.
 She is attempting to explain to him, through the image of the staircase, what his life is going to be like.
 No matter how dark or dangerous the stairs get, one must continue “climbin’,” as the mother is.

-It is also important to consider the historical context around this piece.
-Hughes was an important member of the Harlem Renaissance who wrote extensively on the oppression and racism that Black Americans face.
+It is also important to consider the historical context of this piece.
+Hughes was an important member of the Harlem Renaissance, who wrote extensively on the oppression and racism that Black Americans face.
 With this in mind, the speaker can be seen as a generalized image of an African American mother who wants to explain the troubles her black son is going to face as he ages.

 Analysis of Mother to Son

-In the first section of lines Hughes begins with the speaker addressing her son.
-The first words “Well, son, I’ll tell you:” sets up the conversation as informal but also important.
-She clearly has something she needs to tell him and it isn’t going to be easy.
+In the first section of lines, Hughes begins with the speaker addressing her son.
+The first words, “Well, son, I’ll tell you:” sets up the conversation as informal but also important.
+She clearly has something she needs to tell him, and it isn’t going to be easy.
 The main thing that the mother wants to tell her son is that,

 Life for [her hasn’t] been no crystal stair.

 She is contrasting her own life against one that is easy to progress through (or up).
 In her case, moving forward represents a staircase with “tacks” and “splinters” protruding from the wood.
 The wood is also torn up in places, entire boards missing.
-It is dangerous to live her life, and more often than not each step presents something new to fear.
+It is dangerous to live her life, and more often than not, each step presents something new to fear.

 The fact that boards are missing from the staircase speaks to the lack of support she received or to the missing links in her own understanding of what she should do next.
 The last lines add to the already painful and at times scary, staircase she has described.
 Of the boards that do remain on the stairs, and the landings she will come to in the next lines, some of those do not have “carpet.”
 Again, she is describing the poor conditions she has had to deal with and what a struggle it has been, and still is, for her to live.

-Despite all of the things mentioned in the first seven lines the speaker is still moving forward.
-She wants to make sure that above all else this is the lesson her son learns.
-“All the time” she has been struggling she has also been “a-climbin’ on” up the metaphorical stairs of her life.
+Despite all of the things mentioned in the first seven lines, the speaker is still moving forward.
+She wants to make sure that, above all else, this is the lesson her son learns.
+“All the time” she has been struggling, she has also been “a-climbin’ on” up the metaphorical stairs of her life.

-In the final stanza of ‘Mother to Son’ the speaker directly addresses her son again.
+In the final stanza of ‘Mother to Son,’ the speaker directly addresses her son again.
 She uses the word “boy” to call his attention and make sure he is still listening to her.
 The mother tells her son that no matter what he might be going through, now or in the future, he cannot “turn back.”
 There is nothing down the stairs that will help one make it past an obstacle ahead.

 She also tells him not to “set down on the steps.”
 Any hesitation or fear will only make the situation worse.
 He needs to persevere, especially past these most difficult parts.
 The speaker also warns her son against “fall[ing].”
-The stairs must be handled carefully as there are the broken boards, tacks and splinters to avoid.
+The stairs must be handled carefully as there are broken boards, tacks, and splinters to avoid.
 These obstacles, not of one’s own making, are only emphasized by those brought on by one’s choices.
-The staircase becomes more and more difficult depending on how one handles their own life.
+The staircase becomes more and more difficult, depending on how one handles their own life.

-In the last three lines the speaker reiterates that even though life is hard, she is still going.
+In the last three lines, the speaker reiterates that even though life is hard, she is still going.
 She is “still climbin’” through the hardships.